-Also, check my post how to stay safe while traveling.
+Also, check my blog post how to stay safe while traveling.

-If you are in Italy you should try a local wine, I’m sure you’ll enjoy it.
-On a wine bottles you’ll see a region where this wine is made.
+If you are in Italy you should try the local wine, I’m sure you’ll enjoy it.
+On a wine bottle, you’ll see a region where this wine is made.
 When you start to understand this science then it is more fun.
 If you know nothing about wine so I recommend you to watch this Youtube course about wine.
-After watching it, you’ll understand the main aspects of the good wine.
+After watching it, you’ll understand the main aspects of good wine.

 Common Italian words:

 - Goodbye: Ciao; Arrivederci

 - Good morning: Buongiorno

 - Goodnight: Buonanotte

 - Thank you: Grazie

 - Beautiful: Bello (masculine); Bella (feminine)

 The first time when I went to Rome I was so surprised how magnificent and huge Italian monuments are.
 I didn’t imagine this beauty and size.
 You feel so small in front of those buildings and all the paintings and walls speak their history.
 Also, if you see a church even if you are not catholic admire the beauty of the churches by going inside.